JulianchoDev/MiPrimerRepo/README.md

 The base setup of this project is explained in the following [blog post](https://david-barreto.com/google-app-script-local-development-tutorial/).

-They started project is in [this repository](https://github.com/barretodavid/google-apps-script-starter).
+The started project is in [this repository](https://github.com/barretodavid/google-apps-script-starter).

 ## Development environment set up